what is blue tungsten used for?

 - Rare Earth Electrodes - Grey

 Lanthanated tungsten electrodes are great, assuming you need to upgrade your welding abilities.
-They function admirably on AC or DC electrodes negative with a sharp end, or they can be balled for use with AC sine wave power sources.
+They function admirably on AC or DC electrodes negative with a sharp end, or they can be ball-shaped for use with AC sine wave power sources.